system76/tech-docs/src/models/addw1/repairs.md

 ### Steps to remove the bottom cover:

-1. Place the Adder WS lid-side down.
+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the external battery.
 3. [Remove the keyboard.](#replacing-the-keyboard)
 4. Remove the two screws underneath the keyboard labeled ‘M2’.